KoStard/relanotes_rs/src/README.txt

     - inherited - has a unique path - behaves like a regular node, because it IS a continuation of the regular node
         - preserve the path inside the GraphNode
         - update_path method - call update_path recursively on all child inherited nodes
-    - symlinks - only for regular/inherited nodes
+    - symlinks - only for regular/inherited nodes - the name will be a temp string
+        - there can't be symlinks to nodes located in the same subgroup

 Unique Path:
 - for inherited nodes